the episode

 John McLarty: Right.

-Kimberly Faith: I mean, crucifixion was horrible.
-And we wanna snuggle up to the sin or indulge in the sin, our little, you know, white lies or whatever it might be that stole our peace.
+Kimberly Faith: I mean, his crucifixion was horrible.
+And do we want to snuggle up to the sin or indulge in the sin, our little, you know, white lies or whatever it might be that stole our peace.
 Sin is the cause of everything horrible.
 And our soul and spirit know that when we’re in Christ.
-And so but we you know what?
+And so but you know what?
+We all struggle.

 Kimberly Faith: That’s right.
 That’s right.

 Kimberly Faith: Absolutely.
-Well, dad, I think we’ll wrap this up and kind of let people know, hey, next week, we’re gonna look at some of the most misused scriptures, that people use to say, this means you can lose your salvation.
-And we’re going to, look at their context and really discuss why none of them teach that you can lose your salvation when read in context.
+Well, dad, I think we’ll wrap this up and kind of let people know, hey, next week, we’re going to look at some of the most misused scriptures that people use to say, this means you can lose your salvation.
+And we’re going to look at their context and really discuss why none of them teach that you can lose your salvation when read in context.

 Kimberly Faith: Right, exactly.
-Yeah, we’re gonna we’re gonna hit them head on now.
-By the grace of God and the wisdom of God, of course, not not in our own wisdom.
+Yeah, we’re going to hit them head on dad.
+By the grace of God and the wisdom of God, of course, not in our own wisdom.

-Jacob Paul: You’ve been listening to the truth and love podcast with your hosts, Kimberly Faith and John Mack.
+Jacob Paul: You’ve been listening to the truth and love podcast with your hosts, Kimberly Faith and John Mac.
 To discover more answers to the big questions in life, visit us at gofaithstrong.com.